Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

 An Insomnia plugin is a NodeJS module that is placed in a specific directory that Insomnia will recognize.

+### Plugin File Location

+In order for Insomnia to recognize your plugin as an Insomnia plugin, your files must live in the following locations:

 * MacOS:   `~/Library/Application\ Support/Insomnia/plugins/`
 * Windows: `%APPDATA%\Insomnia\plugins\`
 * Linux:   `$XDG_CONFIG_HOME/Insomnia/plugins/ or ~/.config/Insomnia/plugins/`

 {:.alert .alert-primary}
 **Note**: To quickly create a plugin in the proper path with starter files via the Insomnia app, go to **Preferences** and click on the **Plugins** tab.
 Click on **Generate New Plugin** and enter your plugin name.
 If you don't prepend the title with **insomnia-plugin-**, it will automatically be added.

+### Plugin File Structure

 An Insomnia plugin directory requires at least two files.
 In the following example, the plugin title is `base64` and contains the files `package.json` and `app.js`.